matthias-t/postcss-positioning/README.md

 ## 2.1 &nbsp;*Example:* Aligning children

 Let's say you're trying to vertically align elements one after another in a container.
-You also want an element to have a top margin of 20px.
+You also want each element to have a top margin of 20px.

 #### Without postcss-positioning
 ```css